Training and Preparation

 The National Association of School Psychologists (NASP) sets standards for credentialing, professional practice, ethics, and graduate preparation/training.
 More information about the profession of school psychology is available through NASP at http://www.nasponline.org/about_sp/spsych.aspx.

 NASP Professional Standards address (a) Standards for Graduate Preparation of School Psychologists, (b) Standards for the Credentialing of School Psychologists, (c) Principles for Professional Ethics, and the (d) Model for Comprehensive and Integrated School Psychological Services.
 Standards are available at http://www.nasponline.org/standards/2010standards.aspx.

 Information regarding the Indiana school psychologist credential is available at http://www.nasponline.org/certification/state_info_list.aspx.
 Directions for credential application through the Indiana Department of Education is available at http://www.doe.in.gov/licensing/school-services-licensure-school-counselor-and-school-psychologist

-Indiana has four universities with NASP accredited School Psychology programs and one program that will be seeking accreditation.
+Indiana has three universities with NASP accredited School Psychology programs.
 More information regarding school psychology in Indiana and the training programs can be found here.

 Ball State University - NASP accredited